Freelance Stage Lighting Technician - The Inside Story

 The less tangible skills for a freelancer is the ability to get on with other people and work in teams, as well as being able to work unsupervised.
 Freelancing is awash with new faces and situations so being able to cope with pressure and change is a must.
 These are all vital “on the job”.

 What is less obvious are the personal skills that a successful freelancer needs away from the gig.
 Building up contacts and personal relationships within the industry helps get more freelance work.
-Good technical freelancers can come unstuck if they don’t possess good personal finance discipline.
+Good stage technical freelancers can come unstuck if they don’t possess good personal finance discipline.
 Being able to budget and control your own money is essential when you are working in such a precarious employment situation.
 Even if you have a good accountant, you still need to be in control.
 And some people just don’t like the thought of not knowing where the next pay cheque is coming from.

 There are some other requirements to “going freelance”.
 Self employed status, your own tools and transport, producing quotes and invoices etc. And insurance to indemnify yourself against any claim made against you in relation to your work.